Catfish: The Animal With The Best Sense

 A Varied Diet

-The majority of catfish are bottom feeders, because of this, they sink to the bottom of water and are said to be negatively buoyant.
 Their source of food depends on the species.
 Some catfish are parasitic while others eat rotting corpses that lie on the sea or river bottom.
-Other larger catfish will eat almost anything from frogs to snakes.
+Other, larger catfish will eat almost anything from frogs to snakes.

 The Most Sensitive Fish

-An incredibly varied and adaptive species, the catfish accounts for one-twelfth of all the fish on earth.
-However, this is only half the story.
 What truly makes catfish such a remarkable family of fish is the sensitivity of their senses.
 They have the best sense of taste of any back-boned creature.
-This is achieved manly be having more taste buds than any other vertebrate.
-Every single available space on their bodies is allotted for taste-sensing purposes.
-Even their whisker-like barbels are covered in taste buds.
-Furthermore, the smaller catfish species have hundreds of thousands of taste buds on their bodies.
+This is achieved manly by having more taste buds than any other vertebrate.

-Catfish are not just possessors of great taste-sensing abilities, their sense of smell together with their hearing and touch is also second to none.
-They are able to smell compounds as weak as one part in a billion.
 Catfish’s bodies have the same density as the surrounding water and this acts in a peculiar and remarkable way.
-Their whole bodies become an ear drum allowing them to detect the faintest noises.
+Their whole body become an ear drum allowing them to detect the faintest noises.
 Even extremely low frequency sound can be detected using tiny hair-like projections inside the fish’s pores.
 Many Japanese people maintain that catfish can detect earthquakes days in advance so sensitive is their hearing.

-Unusually catfish do not have scales.
-This proves to be highly advantageous and some species can breathe through their skin.
-Their lack of scales also results in the fish having a greater sensitivity to touch.
 Catfish eyesight is also acute and they can spot other fish from quite a distance in clear water.
 To add to their already heavy arsenal of sensors, catfish, much like sharks, can detect electrical fields in a sense known as electroreception.
 They use this to devastating effect when they search for their prey in mud.

 Catfish remain a valuable source of food throughout the world and in many countries they are a delicacy.
 No matter what country you live in you can rest assure that there is some restaurant that will serve catfish on their menu.